nolebase/integrations/docs/pages/en/integrations/markdown-it-element-transform/index.md

     transform(token) {
       switch (token.type) {
         case 'link_open':
+          // You can have some conditions here to skip the transformation
+          //
           // Skip the transformation if the token is a header anchor
-          // because the header anchor doesn't need to be previewed if (token.attrGet('class') !== 'header-anchor') {
+          // since usually the header anchor is not quite the same as the normal link if (token.attrGet('class') !== 'header-anchor') {
-            // Modify the tag of the token token.tag = 'NolebaseInlineLinkPreview'
+            // Modify the tag of the token token.tag = 'YourLinkComponentName'
             // Set the flag to transform the next link_close token transformNextLinkCloseToken = true
           }